 If you have leg discomfort and think it might be shin splints, you might be right.
-But here are a couple of other things that may be causing your pain:.
+But here are a couple of other things that may be causing your pain:

 Sciatica: Sciatica is a painful condition that comes from your low back and is an irritation of your sciatic nerve that emerges from back levels 4 and 5 and sacral level 1 in your spine.
-The sciatic nerve is a huge nerve that communicates with several locations of your upper and lower leg.
+The sciatic nerve is a large nerve that communicates with several locations of your upper and lower legs.
 Pain in your leg can occur without accompanying low back pain, so your shin pain might actually be sciatica originating from your back.

-The very best method to find out what is triggering your shin discomfort is to check in with Dr. Manohar.
+The very best method to find out what is triggering your shin discomfort is to check in with Dr. Cruz.
 He can carry out diagnostic tests to figure out the reason for your discomfort.